My ADHD Morning Routine + Checklist | Millionaire Morning Routine

 1. Brain dump everything I want to do in the morning into my Notes App [This info helped me develop a Morning Routine Checklist!
 I share mine below!]

-3. Time myself to see how long this stuff actually takes
+3. Time myself to see how long this stuff ACTUALLY takes

 I included that third step ^^^^, because I wanted to leave space for the possibility that maybe I do need 2.5 hours for my ADHD Morning Routine!